gwu-libraries/esp/personas/student.md

 ##Goals:
 ###Phase One (Prospective Student):
-  1.The student will want to search by advisor and department.
+  1.The student will want to search or browse by advisor and department.
-  2.The student will want to search by keyword.
+  2.The student will want to search or browse by keyword.
-  3.The student will want to search by date, cross referenced by keyword, advisor, and/or department.
+  3.The student will want to search or browse by date, cross referenced by keyword, advisor, and/or department.
+  4.The student will want to filter to view only ETDs, theses, or dissertations.
+  5.The student will want to download the dissertation.
+#### Characteristics
-  4.The student may not have access to Proquest Dissertations & Theses
-  5.The student will not have a login for off campus access.
+  The student may not have access to Proquest Dissertations & Theses.
+The student will not have a login for off campus access.
-  6.The student will want to download the dissertation.
 ###	Phase Two (Research Phase):
-  1.The student will want to search (the abstract only?: bibliography? full text?) by keyword.
+  1.The student will want to search or browse by keyword.
+  2.The student will want to search by full text.
-  2.The student will want to limit the search by date.
+  3.The student will want to limit the search by date.
-  3.The student will have a login for off campus access.
+  4.The student will have a login for off campus access.
-  4.The student will want to download a dissertation.
+  5.The student will want to download a dissertation.
 ###	Phase Three (Submission Phase):
   1.The student will be working with the deposit application directly and Proquest.
   2.The student will want a durable link for their dissertation.